FAQs

 A: |

-We have spaces available for grades K4-12 for the spring 2026 academic term.
+We have spaces available for grades K-12 for the 2026-2027 academic term.
 Prospective new members are required to visit with our group prior to submitting a membership application.
 We look forward to meeting with you and your children as you consider whether Include Collective may be a good fit for your family.
 You may request a visit HERE. |